ryanatkn/gro/src/lib/docs/package_json.md

 - `gro_plugin_sveltekit_frontend` outputs `.well-known/src/` by
   copying over `src/` filtered by `filter_well_known_src` during `vite build` (costly but seems worthwhile exploring, renews "View source" as an option among other things)

+> ⚠️ Setting `"public": true` in `package.json` exposes your source code at your deployed endpoint!
+> If that's the public web, that means your source code is public.